-Ground oats give these vegan black bean burgers structure and amp up the fiber content.
-Serve them in a bun, or on a salad or grain bowl!
+Ground oats give this vegan black bean burger structure, and amp up the fiber and protein content.
+Serve it in a bun, or on a salad or grain bowl!

 - 3 tablespoons extra virgin olive oil, divided